 Productivity, Inc. is out and about, sharing our message of Operational Excellence, Innovation, and Leadership Development throughout the Lean community.
-Recently, Productivity’s Catherine Converset, Senior Partner and Lean Master, joined forces with Bill Maxwell, President of Bill Maxwell and Associates, to present the topic of “Lean into Leading: How to integrate Leadership with the Best of Lean,” at the CILC 2019 Lean Systems Summit in Portland, ME.
+Productivity’s Catherine Converset, Senior Partner and Lean Master, joined forces with Bill Maxwell, President of Bill Maxwell and Associates, to present on the topic of “Lean into Leading: How to integrate Leadership with the Best of Lean”

 Catherine’s deep understanding and practical experience guiding executive leadership teams to build Lean strategy and execute Lean transformation in the manufacturing as well as the service sector, coupled with Bill’s experience as a highly successful assessment coach and author on Servant Leadership, made them the ideal team for this talk on change and leadership.